triton-inference-server/server/docs/optimization.rst

 TensorFlow has another option to provide FP16 optimization that can be enabled in the model configuration.
-As with the TensorRT optimization described above, you enable this optimization using the gpu_execution_accelerator property::
+As with the TensorRT optimization described above, you can enable this optimization by using the gpu_execution_accelerator property::

   optimization { execution_accelerators {